dhis2/dhis2-docs-implementation/content/database_design/data-quality-03-analysis.md

 #### Creating predictors

 Next, we must set up two predictors to calculate the data values for our two data elements.
-Documentation on predictors is available here [LINK]
+Documentation on predictors is available [here](#manage-predictors)

 1. Provide name (required), short name, code and description to the predictor